Fighting For Colorado Springs Since 1992

 equity. inclusion. justice.

-Citizens Project is a bold, fearless advocate, and engaging voice that challenges the Pikes Peak region to embrace equity, inclusion, and justice.
+Citizens Project is a fearless, bold advocate and an engaging voice that empowers and challenges our entire community to embrace equity, inclusion, and justice.

 Citizens Project works to educate and empower people in the Pikes Peak region to embrace all members of our community, regardless of race, economic status, ethnicity, religion, national origin, gender, age, sexual orientation, or physical or mental ability.
 Through our outreach, we seek to promote equity in our public spaces and challenge community members to uphold this value.

 Citizens Project promotes active civic engagement.

 A vibrant democracy requires that voters be informed, have access to elected leaders, and participate in shaping public policy.
 Citizens Project ensures protection of our local democracy through protecting the right to vote, hosting educational forums, publishing voter guides, and working collaboratively with the community to promote equitable and just public policy.
 We envision a Pikes Peak community that is a vibrant democracy in which individual rights are protected, differences are respected, and people fully participate in civic and community life.